kalfeher/blog_code/lambda-bash/README.md

 Example `Containerfile` and `function.sh` script for an AWS lambda function using `Bash`.
 Read below for details on customising this for your needs.

 ## Containerfile

+To keep things simple, I'm downloading and unpacking the `aws-cli` package within the container.
+This could be done separately with only the install files copied into the container.
+This would allow you to avoid installing `unzip` if it isn't required for any other purpose.
+The space savings from not installing `unzip` are minimal and it would add another script as a dependency to this one.

+However if you need to security scan the package prior to install, then separately downloading and extracting the files should be done outside of the steps within the `Containerfile`.

 ### 1. Get the image
 I'm pulling the image from AWS's public registry.
 Change this if you have a local repo.